nielsbaloe/vertxui/README.md

 ### More

-Currently GWT -extremely wrapped away- is used, because it is by far the most efficiënt and full-featured Java 2 Javascript implementation out there.
+Currently Elemental/GWT -extremely wrapped away- is used, because it is by far the most efficiënt and full-featured Java 2 Javascript implementation out there.
 In the first month, TeaVM was used, which is 1000% faster in compiling but does not correctly support lambda's and does not have a rich ES5 browser in its API.
 The same goes for jSweet, Vertxui was ported into jSweet in about half an hour, but jSweet does not support all Java constructions (like enums) and does not do a very good job in 100% Java support in general.
 GWT is actually very very reliable, and has a 100% browser abstraction in classes with Elemental.
 It has been chewed on since 2006 ;) .

 Polyglot language support is possible as long as the sourcecode is included in the jars, there are vague plans to support Groovy as a proof of concept.